scala/scala3/docs/docs/internals/overall-structure.md

 ├── reporting           // Reporting of error messages, warnings and other info.
 ├── rewrite             // Helpers for rewriting Scala 2's constructs into dotty's.
 ├── transform           // Miniphases and helpers for tree transformations.
-├── typer               //Type-checking and other frontend phases └── util                // General purpose utility classes and modules.
+├── typer               // Type-checking and other frontend phases └── util                // General purpose utility classes and modules.
 ```